 In addition to the Chicago 8 (including Bobby Seale), the immense ensemble cast includes Joseph Gordon-Levitt as prosecuting attorney Richard Schultz, Mark Rylance as defense attorney, William Kunsler, Michael Keaton as former Attorney General Ramsey Clark, Frank Langella as the racist and corrupt judge, Julius Hoffman, and many more.

 If you’re unfamiliar with the infamous Abbie Hoffman’s unique diction, you might have found Sacha Baron Cohen’s accent throughout the film to be a bit distracting, however it was accurate.
 He did an excellent job of portraying the bombastic political activist and writer Abbie Hoffman.
 Considering his penchant for political stunts himself, Cohen was remarkably well cast in this particular role.

 John Carroll Lynch, Eddie Redmayne, Joseph Gorden Levitt, Michael Keaton, and Mark Rylance also give fantastic performances.
 With such an enormous cast of characters, it’s difficult to stand out from the rest, and these gentlemen all gave compelling and memorable performances, equally as entertaining as Sacha Baron Cohen’s.

-The Trial of the Chicago 7 never has a dull moment and is even funny at times.
+The Trial of the Chicago 7, co-produced by Amblin, never has a dull moment and is even funny at times.
 It’s well written (It’s Aaron Sorkin of course), well directed, and well done on every level, which is why we are giving The Trial of the Chicago 7 a verdict of REEL FILM TO WATCH.